How to care for your solid wood furniture

 The process of an oil/varnish finish on wood involves the oxidation of the finishing oil or varnish.
 This oxidation process gives off heat.
 This is not a problem on the wood itself but can pose a serious fire hazard if the rags are carelessly disposed of after use.

 It is best to take the rags used in the application of the oil or varnish outdoors and allow them to air-dry on a clothesline until the oil hardens and the rags become a little stiff.
 They then can be disposed of in a covered outside trash container.

 Do not dispose of oily rags in indoor trash cans-it could result in a serious fire!

-Silicones impregnate the wood fibers and can prevent the wood from accepting a new finish.
+Silicone impregnate the wood fibers and can prevent the wood from accepting a new finish.
 It is very difficult to refinish wood that has been treated with silicone polishes.
-Silicones interfere with attempts to apply a new finish to an apparently clean surface that is affected with silicone wax.
-The presence of these nearly impossible to remove silicone compounds will produce a surface finish with spots (called fish-eyes) where the silicones have prevented the new finish from adhering.
+Silicone interfere with attempts to apply a new finish to an apparently clean surface that is affected with silicone wax.
+The presence of these nearly impossible to remove silicone compounds will produce a surface finish with spots (called fish-eyes) where the silicone have prevented the new finish from adhering.
 Silicone polishes are nearly impossible to remove completely; it’s better to avoid them in the first place.